The 12-Series. A complete protocol.

 Are sessions painful?

-It depends on what we're working on.
-You'll be asked to move during the session to help the tissue reorganize.
-Occasionally it's useful to contact stored tension directly, but imposing pain is not part of this work.
+It depends on what we are working on.
+You will be asked to move during the session to help the tissue reorganize.
+Occasionally it is useful to contact stored tension directly, but imposing pain is not part of this work.
 I keep you informed throughout.

 Do you use lotion or oil?